jonnyhoeven/workshop/README.md

 ### Containers reside in Pods

 A Pod is the smallest deployable unit in Kubernetes.
-A Pod represents a single instance of a running process in your cluster.
+A Pod represents a single instance of a service within your cluster.
 Pods contain one or more containers.
 When a Pod runs multiple containers, the containers are managed as a single entity and share the same resources.